-This subwoofer port calculator will help you to determine what length port you should use in your ported subwoofer enclosure.
+This subwoofer port calculator will help you determine the length of the port you should use in your ported subwoofer enclosure.

 Subwoofer Port Calculator

-Why do you need to determine what length to use for your subwoofer port?
+Why do you need to determine the length to use for your subwoofer port?

-There are a number of reasons, for example, the correct port length helps to reduce subwoofer port noise.
+There are several reasons, for example, the correct port length helps reduce subwoofer port noise.
 However, before we get into that, let’s explain what a ported subwoofer box is.

 This hole or port is used to increase the efficiency of the system at low frequencies by channeling sound from the rear of the speaker diaphragm so that the box can be tuned properly.